 Not all trading instruments are charged similarly and the trading fees and commissions can eat into a significant part of the trading capital.
 However, the average day trader today has a choice to choose from a wide range of financial markets, from the ETFs to the derivatives versions of trading.

-Thus, by focusing on a select list of equity index instruments and picking the right assets or the markets to trade based on factors such as the respective liquidity and volumes and the trading feeds and commissions, day traders can look at building a successful watch list or a set of equity indexes that they can readily trade.
+Thus, by focusing on a select list of equity index instruments and picking the right assets or the markets to trade based on factors such as the respective liquidity and volumes and the trading fees and commissions, day traders can look at building a successful watch list or a set of equity indexes that they can readily trade.

 To be successful in day trading it is all about building familiarity with the assets and therefore traders should focus on having a select list of financial instruments that they can rely on especially when it comes to building consistency in their trading activities.